- About BWF Fire Door Alliance

-Existing buildings, other than domestic properties, are governed by the requirements of the Regulatory Reform (Fire Safety) Order: 2005 – otherwise known as the RRO or FSO.
+Existing buildings, other than domestic properties, are governed by the requirements of the Regulatory Reform (Fire Safety) Order: 2005 – otherwise known as the FSO.

-Regulation 38 of the Building Regulations (England and Wales) links the Building Regulations to the RRO for those buildings to which the RRO applies.
+Regulation 38 of the Building Regulations (England and Wales) links the Building Regulations to the FSO for those buildings to which the FSO applies.

-Fire door regulations in new buildings are governed by Building Regulations, also known as Approved Documents (or equivalent) and are available from the websites shown below.
+Fire door regulations in new buildings are governed by Building Regulations, and guidance on compliance is given in the Approved Documents (or equivalent), which are available from the websites shown below.
 They are designed to help meet the minimum standards required for construction in the UK.

-A summary of Approved Document regulations in England, Scotland, Wales and Northern Ireland is shown in the table below.
+Links to the building regulation guidance for England, Scotland, Wales and Northern Ireland are shown in the table below.

 In addition to building regulations, fire doors may also be required to comply with other codes and standards to meet criteria such as the Home Quality Mark.
 There may also be procurement requirements for responsible sourcing of materials to consider, such as those provided by forest certification and chain of custody, which apply to all projects undertaken by UK Government Public Sector and its agencies.

-The Regulatory Reform (Fire Safety) Order 2005, known as the FSO or RRO, replaced over 70 pieces of fire safety law and came into force in 2006.
+The Regulatory Reform (Fire Safety) Order 2005, known as the FSO, replaced over 70 pieces of fire safety law and came into force in 2006.
 This determines the requirements for fire door regulations in existing flats and buildings.

 The responsibility for fire risk assessments in all non-domestic buildings including the common parts of flats and houses of multiple occupation, falls to the ‘responsible person’.

-Under the FSO/RRO, the responsible person must carry out a fire safety risk assessment and implement and maintain a fire management plan.
+Under the FSO, the responsible person must carry out a fire safety risk assessment and implement and maintain a fire management plan.
 Further information on carrying out a risk assessment is available here.